mrhappynice/bplus-server/README.md

 5. (Optional) **Piper TTS:**
    Download Piper into a folder named piper_tts(within the mdChat app directory) with voice files.
 In code it is set to ljspeech-high <-- search for this to change the onnx file name.

+   *Broswer speech through the Web Speech API is also provided for STT/TTS.
+(Working in Chrome)

 ## Usage

 You can run the server in two modes: